 LaFrieda dry-aged beef, EMMY sauce, caramelized onion, American cheese, & pickles on a pretzel bun – with curly fries… yeah, it’s as good as it sounds.

 This is one of the most hyped burgers in the city.
 It consistently makes all the “best burger” lists, and it doesn’t disappoint.
-It’s made with prime dry-aged beef cuts, topped with caramelized onions and served on a brioche bun.
+It’s made with prime dry-aged beef cuts, topped with caramelized onions, and served on a fluffy brioche bun.

-DB Bistro Moderne’s Royale Double Truffle Burger, $120
+10. DB Bistro Moderne – Royale Double Truffle Burger, $120, Midtown (Temporarily Closed)

-You can barely fit this burger in your mouth, and you can barely fit the price in your budget.
+You can barely fit this burger in your mouth, and you can barely fit the price in your budget!
 The ground sirloin prime rib burger is stuffed with foie gras, short ribs, veggies, and black truffle.
-So much black truffle goes into this burger that you can only order it in the winter, so put a reminder on your calendar for six months from now.
+So much black truffle goes into this burger that you can only order it in the winter, so hopefully by the time winter comes back around the restaurant will reopen.